 - 1 bay leaf

-Total time: 3 hour 10 min – Prep time: 10 min + overnight marinating – Cook time: 3 hour – Serves: 4 people
+Total time:3 hour 10 min – Prep time:10 min + overnight marinating – Smoke time:3 hour – Serves:4 people

 1. In a baking dish large enough to hold the rabbit, mix together the 9 marinade ingredients.
 Place the rabbit in the dish and turn several times to coat with the mixture.
 Cover with plastic wrap and place in the refrigerator overnight.
 If possible, turn the rabbit over once or twice.
 Better yet, place the rabbit and marinade in a large, sealable plastic bag.
 Alternatively, you can cut the rabbit into portions so it will fit into a bag.